J. Wadsworth Ritchie: Career

 After his step-father's death in 1885, his now twice-widowed mother divided the JA Ranch holdings with Charles Goodnight.
 In 1887, Ritchie traveled to the ranch to learn the cattle business from his stepfather's old partner who continued to manage the late Adair's properties, and hired Ritchie as a cowhand, eventually promoting him to foreman.
 Reportedly, Ritchie adapted quickly to the Panhandle and lived in a dugout at the original Tule campsite.

 In January 1888, Ritchie was demoted for gambling.
-Soon afterward, his mother persuaded him to travel to New York where Ritchie he managed the New York City Police Department's purchase of horses from the ranch.
+Soon afterward, his mother persuaded him to travel to New York where he managed the New York City Police Department's purchase of horses from the ranch.
 Ritchie visited the ranch several times and was assisted in hiring Richard Walsh as manager of the ranch.

 Military career

 Following the outbreak of the Second Boer War, Ritchie enlisted for service in 1899.
-Although he remained an American citizen, he was promoted to major in the British Cavalry and was his ability to manage men and horses, earned him promotions and praise from the British.
+Although he remained an American citizen, he was promoted to major in the British Cavalry and his ability to manage men and horses, earned him promotions and praise from the British.